Priscasantos/Tom-Hengl-Course/R-training/README.md

 </div>

-We can notice that RF basically tries to fit relationship even to the component of variation which is pure noise (we know this because we have generated it using the `rnorm` function).
+RF basically tries to fit relationship even to the component of variation which is pure noise (we know this because we have generated it using the `rnorm` function).
 This is obvious over-fitting as we do not want to model something which is purely random.

 Extrapolation would not maybe be so much of a problem in the example above if the prediction intervals from the `forestError` package